This post may contain affiliate links. Read my disclosure policy.

 Whether you’re getting ready for someone’s birthday, an Easter celebration, or just a simple weekend treat, these cupcakes are everything you want and more!

 And this sweet vanilla cupcake recipe is not only simple, it’s simply perfect.
-The pale, soft, fluffy cupcakes are light, sweet, and satisfyingly flavored with pure vanilla extract.
+The pale, soft, fluffy cupcakes are light and delicious with the most pure vanilla flavor.
 They’re wonderful to decorate any way you choose and go with just about any type of frosting.
 And the best part?
-They’re so, so easy!
+They’re so easy!

 Keep reading or check out this web story to see how to make gluten free vanilla cupcakes!